JudithOkemwa/Project2/README.md

 Welcome to my Power BI project repository!
 This project showcases my expertise in using Power BI for data analysis and visualization.
 The data-sets sets "Bank-Owned ATM locations in New York State" and "Annual Population Estimates for New York State and Counties" are sourced from the data.gov website.
-The primary objective of this project is to demonstrate advanced skills in data mining, cleaning, modeling, analysis, and visualization using Power BI.

 Skills Demonstrated